 At the other extreme, there are more futuristic ones that will not emerge for at least 10 years.
 Some interesting examples are the AI TRISM (Trust, Risk and Security Management) technologies, which make it possible to regulate AI models making them more resilient to security and privacy attacks, and Transformers, which make it possible to adapt AI models to fit the context and will have a great impact on improving applications such as translators, automatic document creation, or the analysis of biological sequences.

 Between the two extremes are other enabling technologies that will take to 2 to 5 years from deployment to market maturity, which can be called as the “Near Future of AI”.
-Among these are human-centred AI, generative AI, the orchestration and automation of AI and, leading all the others on the maturity curve, is AI on the Edge, also known as “Edge AI”.
-In 2021, Edge AI became the technology that will mature in the near future.
+Among these are human-centred AI, generative AI, the orchestration and automation of AI and, leading all the others on the maturity curve, is AI at the Edge, also known as “Edge AI”.

-This technology is growing above all, supported by a daunting statistic: more than 60% of industrial organisations do not have a Cloud infrastructure in place that help them innovate efficiently.
+Edge AI can be summed up as the ability to execute artificial intelligence algorithms on devices ( IoT devices, edge devices) that are very close to data source.
+This technology is growing because of a daunting statistic: more than 60% of industrial organisations do not have a Cloud infrastructure in place that help them innovate efficiently.

-At Barbara IoT we are finding repeated patterns in industries that are at the forefront on Edge AI.
+At Barbara we are finding repeated patterns in industries that are at the forefront on Edge AI.
 All of them handle many critical distributed assets.
-In other words, are industries that face great challenges from technological fragmentation, scalability and cybersecurity; and that can be minimised by executing AI algorithms at the edge.
-We can forecast these industries will develop very ambitious and transformative use cases.
-Up to a point, that are very familiar with concepts like IoT and Edge Computing.
+In other words, they are industries that face great challenges from technological fragmentation, scalability and cybersecurity and that can be minimised by executing AI algorithms at the edge.
+We can forecast these industries will develop very ambitious and transformative use cases; up to a point, that are very familiar with concepts like IoT Edge and Edge Computing.

-The SCADA systems that have been used since the 80s have similar purposes in terms of data capture and processing.
-However, SCADA systems need to be complemented by more modern technologies so that they can respond to the increasingly demanding requirements for interoperability, openness and security, and it is where Edge AI can help; to multiply the value of these systems.
+The SCADA systems that have been used since the 80s have similar purposes in terms of data collection and processing.
+However, SCADA systems need to be complemented by more modern technologies so that they can respond to the increasingly demanding requirements for interoperability, openness and security where Edge AI can help and can multiply the value of these systems.

 There are different interpretations about the meaning of what “edge” is, when we refer to Edge AI.
+The Edge has depth.
 Traditionally, the edge has been identified as the network operator infrastructure closest to the user.
-For example when we talk about 5G networks, we refer to operators that are rolling out a multitude of nodes called “Multiaccess Edge Computing” that are used for up-close data processing.
+When we talk about 5G networks, we refer to operators that are rolling out a multitude of nodes called “Multiaccess Edge Computing” that are used for up-close data processing.
 These nodes are installed on servers very similar to those that can be found in a data centre designed to host cloud services and they have high potential as well as the resources capability for processing complex AI algorithms.
-This is what some analysts name the “Thick” Edge.
+This is what some analysts name “Thick” Edge.

-However, recently Edge nodes of another type are beginning to be developed, ones directly connected to sensors and switches, which, when are installed on low-power devices such as gateways or concentrators, serve to run simpler AI algorithms with shorter response times that are closer to real-time.
-This new type of Edge, called “Thin” Edge, will make it possible to rapidly and flexibly tackle larger scale projects that include remote locations or requirements for high security for and the isolation of the data.
+However, there are other type of Edge Nodes, ones directly connected to sensors and switches that are installed on low-power devices such as gateways or concentrators and run simpler AI algorithms with shorter response times very close to real-time responses.
+This new type of Edge, is called “Thin” Edge, very suitable to rapidly tackle large scale projects involving remote locations or requirements for high security.

 Edge AI is traditionally based on decision models that are trained using large data.
 The model, consisting of a series of mathematical formulas is installed on Edge nodes.
 From there, each node is able to make its own decisions depending on the data it receives and the model that has been installed.